Boisdale & The Spectator Beaujolais Nouveau Lunch 2026 Thu 19 Nov 2026 at 12:00 Canary Wharf

 Tickets include a welcome reception, 5 course lunch and paired wines.

-Boisdale and The Spectator have joined forces to joyfully reinstate the charm and fun of Beaujolais Nouveaux Day to the UK’s vinous calendar in partnership with the legendary wine producer Pardon et Fils, whose Beaujolais Nouveaux since 2002 has won the Trophy for best Beaujolais Nouveaux 9 times, won 10 Gold medals and 4 Silver Medals at the annual Trophée International du Beaujolais Nouveau Lyon.
+Boisdale and The Spectator have joined forces to joyfully reinstate the charm and fun of Beaujolais Nouveau Day to the UK’s vinous calendar in partnership with the legendary wine producer Pardon et Fils, whose Beaujolais Nouveau since 2002 has won the Trophy for best Beaujolais Nouveau 9 times, won 10 Gold medals and 4 Silver Medals at the annual Trophée International du Beaujolais Nouveau Lyon.

 12:00pm : Reception